-MGT 6160 - Management: Scheduling & Cost Control - 3 s.h.
+MGT 6160 Project Management: Scheduling and Cost Control 2 s.h.

-The course covers measures for scheduling and controlling projects, including estimating, forecasting, budgeting, monitoring, controlling, analyzing and reporting schedules and costs, and interpreting the meaning of earned-value data.
-(Prerequisite: ACC 5250)
+The course covers measures for scheduling and controlling projects, including estimating, forecasting, budgeting, monitoring, controlling, analyzing, and reporting schedules and costs, and interpreting the meaning of earned-value data.
+Prerequisite: ACC 5250.

-MGT 6170 - Project Management: Risk Analysis - 3 s.h.
+MGT 6170 Project Management: Risk Analysis 2 s.h.

 The course examines threat and opportunity from a top-down and bottom-up perspective and how to evaluate and respond to risk at the project and task levels.
+Prerequisite: BR 5170, waived by examination only.

-MGT 6220 - Operations Management - 3 s.h.
+MGT 6220 Operations Management 3 s.h.

 This course is designed to introduce the objectives of operations management in manufacturing and service industries.
 Historical and current literature relating to the methods employed by managers to plan and control operating systems will be reviewed.
 Students will examine various problems in operations management.
-(Prerequisite: QS 5170)
+Prerequisite: BR 5170, waived by examination only.

-MGT 6240 - Competitive Strategy Analysis and Planning - 2 s.h.
+MGT 6240 Competitive Strategy Analysis and Planning 2 s.h.

 In a team teaching approach, a capstone POM study of the techniques used in industry analysis and in the strategic posturing of a firm within its competitive environment; the integration of the analysis process and planning process.
 Topics covered will include inventory management, material planning, operations scheduling, project management, and competitive advantage in world-class manufacturing or service environments.
-(Prerequisite: QOM 5740 and MGT 5780)
+Prerequisite: QOM 5740 and MGT 5780.